rlaffers/eslint-plugin-xstate/docs/rules/no-infinite-loop.md

 })

 // ✅ The second transition updates the context, so there's a chance
-// that the first transition will eventually become valid createMachine({
+// that the first transition will eventually become valid. createMachine({
   states: {
     deciding: {